SNuDD/SNuDD/README.md

 Computing accurate spectra for elastic neutrino-electron scattering (EvES) requires knowledge of the available electrons for scattering at a given neutrino energy.  **SNuDD**'s `Electron` object requires information about the host nucleus and its respective orbital binding energies.
 For a generic atom, the user can calculate the resulting electron recoil spectra according to the stepping approximation.
 For xenon targets, one can instead produce a spectrum scaled according to the relativistic random phase approximation (RRPA).
 The handling of the binding energies in the appropriate scattering prescription is implemented in the `Electron` class, and we illustrate how to generate an electron recoil spectrum in the following block of code.

 As for CEvNS, we first setup a `Nucleus` object for the host atom, which we use together with a `binding` object holding the orbital binding energies and an `rrpa_scaling` object to initialize an `Electron` object.
-As before, we a to feed the `Electron` object to current `GeneralNSI` model and pre-compute the neutrino density matrix.
+As before, we need to feed the `Electron` object the current `GeneralNSI` model and pre-compute the neutrino density matrix.
 Finally, we can generate the EvES spectrum over a range of recoil energies.

 ```python